List of X-Men film series characters: Introduced in Logan (2017)

-Laura Kinney/X-23
+Laura / X-23

-Laura Kinney/X-23 (played by Dafne Keen) is the daughter of Wolverine, with two claws in each hand and a claw in each foot, and an advanced healing factor.
+Laura / X-23 (portrayed by Dafne Keen) is the daughter of Wolverine, with two claws in each hand and a claw in each foot, and an advanced healing factor.
 She was created by Zander Rice of Alkali-Transigen using Wolverine's DNA implanted into a woman.

-Introduced in Logan, X-23 was a vicious young mutant girl who spoke very little English, but was fluent in Spanish.
-She was created as a soldier, with her claws coated in adamantium.
-After her and other child soldiers were scheduled for termination, the nurses in the program aided their escape, and the children sought Eden, a fictional sanctuary for mutants.
-She was put under the care of Logan by the nurse Gabriela (Elizabeth Rodriguez), and the two, along with Xavier, set off.
+Introduced in Logan, X-23 is a vicious young mutant girl who spoke very little English but was fluent in Spanish.
+She is created to be a soldier, with claws coated in adamantium.
+After she and other child soldiers are scheduled for termination, the nurses in the program aid their escape, and the children seek Eden, a fictional sanctuary for mutants.
+The nurse Gabriela (Elizabeth Rodriguez) puts her under Logan's care, and the two, along with Xavier, set off.

-Xavier was killed by X-24 along the way.
-The children and Laura were almost captured, but they successfully killed all the Reavers and she shot X-24 with an adamantium bullet, after he had fatally wounded Wolverine.
-She buried him and left with the other children to cross into Canada.
+Xavier is killed by X-24 along the way.
+The children and Laura are almost captured, but they kill all the Reavers; she shoots X-24 with an adamantium bullet after he fatally wounds Wolverine.
+She buries him and leaves with the other children to cross into Canada.

-Laura was pruned and ended up in the Void, alongside Elektra, Blade, and Gambit, fighting against Cassandra Nova and her gang.
-She was freed from the Void after the defeat of Nova and allowed to live alongside Wolverine and Deadpool in a past timeline.
+Laura is pruned and ends up in the Void, alongside Elektra, Blade, and Gambit, fighting against Cassandra Nova and her gang.
+She is freed from the Void after the defeat of Nova and allowed to live alongside Wolverine and Deadpool in a past timeline.

 Donald Pierce

-Donald Pierce (played by Boyd Holbrook) was the cybernetically enhanced leader of the Reavers, and head of Alkali-Transigen security.
-He tracked X-23, but was ultimately killed by the other children from the program.
+Donald Pierce (portrayed by Boyd Holbrook) is the cybernetically enhanced leader of the Reavers and head of Alkali-Transigen security.
+He tracked X-23, but is ultimately killed by the other children from the program.

 Zander Rice

-Zander Rice (played by Richard E. Grant) was the lead scientist of Alkali-Transigen, and the man responsible for the near eradication of mutants, and mutant weapons X-23 and X-24.
-He held a grudge against Wolverine for killing his father at Alkali Lake.
-Wolverine ultimately shot him, killing him.
+Zander Rice (portrayed by Richard E. Grant) is the lead scientist of Alkali-Transigen, and the man responsible for the near eradication of mutants and mutant weapons X-23 and X-24.
+Wolverine ultimately shoots and kills him.

 X-24

-X-24 (played by Hugh Jackman) is an aggressive clone of Wolverine developed by Alkali-Transigen.
-It is responsible for the death of Professor X and Logan.
-It was killed with an adamantium bullet shot by X-23.
+X-24 (portrayed by Hugh Jackman) is an aggressive clone of Wolverine developed by Alkali-Transigen.
+He is responsible for the death of Professor X and Logan.
+He is killed with an adamantium bullet shot by X-23.

 Children

-The children from the X-23 program had a variety of genetic sources, including Avalanche (Rictor).
+The children from the X-23 program have a variety of genetic sources, including Avalanche (Rictor).

 Introduced in Deadpool (2016)

 Blind Al

-Blind Al (played by Leslie Uggams) is an elderly blind woman and the roommate of Deadpool.
+Blind Al (portrayed by Leslie Uggams) is an elderly blind woman and the roommate of Deadpool.
 She appears in all three Deadpool films.

 Weasel

-Weasel (played by T.J.
+Weasel (portrayed by T.J.
 Miller) is a bartender and close friend of Deadpool.
-He assists Deadpool to recruit members to X-Force.
+He helps Deadpool recruit members for X-Force.
 He appears in the first two Deadpool films, but the character did not return for the third.